mspedilus/Mini-Twitter/README.md

 # Mini Twitter

-IOS app made in swift using twitters API.
+IOS app made in Swift using Twitter's API.
 This is a basic twitter app to view, compose, favorite, and retweet tweets.

 ## User Stories